 A trip to North Cape truly feels like a voyage to the end of the world!
 Another peninsula on Magerøya, the Finnmark island that is home to North Cape, reaches farther north than this famed viewpoint.

 “What makes the cruise tours along Norway’s coastline so great is that they are not the traditional cruises, such as those that are offered all around the world.
 The main focus and attention of the sailing is the nature, and the experiences that you can try on the shore excursions,” says Kolbrún.
 “The shore excursions often start in one town, and then you meet the ship in the next port after the tour and go back on board.”

 Happy cruising!
-Check out Nordic Visitor's popular Independent Cruise travel packages in Norway for some quality time at sea.
+Check out Nordic Visitor’s popular fjord cruise and train travel packages in Norway for some quality time at sea.